PaoloScarponi/hackapizza/README.md

 ### Pre-Submission

-* Understand which dishes are skipped and why.
 * Understand how to correctly process "Tutti a TARSvola" menu.
-* Test the ingestion workaround for "Datapizza", "L Essenza delle Dune", and "Le Dimensioni del Gusto".
 * Generate the whole knowledge base again.
 * Make the filters checks fuzzy at question-answering time.